 E&S Risk Classification

 Following the environmental and social guidelines of GCF, the overarching principle adopted for project assessment is one of due diligence and appropriate E&S impact mitigation.
-Though the proposed Hydromet activities are screened (Section 6.4 GCF E&S Policy) overall as a Category B . any possible impacts will be minimised and opportunities to enhance environmental and social benefits indirectly through capacity building are to be adopted.
-[The moderate risk is determined by the size of the potential land take for equipment installation (requiring some 10 square metres at most) and by their nature, which for buildings works will in very large measure concern only renovation and refurbishment.
-These works are in Component 2, other components would be Category C activities.]
+The proposed Hydromet activities are screened (Section 6.4 GCF E&S Policy) overall as a Category B .

+All possible impacts will be minimised and opportunities to enhance environmental and social benefits indirectly through capacity building are to be adopted.
+This includes training in health and safety through Component 3 in capacity building (see Diagram 2.2).
+The judgement that this is a moderate to low risk is determined not least by the minimal size of the potential land take for equipment installation (requiring some 10 square metres at most) and by the nature of interventions which for buildings works will in very large measure concern only renovation and refurbishment.
+[These works are in Component 2, other components would be Category C activities.]

 The buildings might for example comprise two or three small ground floor rooms.
 The safeguards risk for such renovation works in terms of materials supply and transportation, wastes and pollution are very limited and can be managed so that positive outcomes arise.
 These include better water, hygiene and waste management, with safer electrical wiring and better trained personnel – and construction workers – in managing safety on projects.
-In other words positive ‘global’ impacts of the project can be expected, even if there are issues of risk to be manage by the designated implementation proponent.
+In other words, positive ‘global’ impacts of the project can be expected, even if there are issues of risk to be manage by the designated implementation proponent.

 The only direct impact on natural resources will be in implantation of new weather monitoring installation facilities and refurbishment (rewiring, painting and furnishing) of existing buildings, but also possible in situ expansion of facilities.
 There will therefore be minor construction works which carry risks (though limited) given the size, nature and siting of such buildings.
 These facilities and/or weather stations are small-scale.
 To ensure that mitigation is effectively conducted certain procedures are recommended in terms of a) procedure for site selection, b) minor implantation works and maintenance management, and c) any decommissioning and disposal of waste from the previous site use.